moscajs/aedes/README.md

 Other info:

 - The repo [aedes-tests](https://github.com/moscajs/aedes-tests) is used to test aedes with clusters and different emitters/persistences.
 Check its source code to have a starting point on how to work with clusters

+## Bridge connections

+Normally, when publishing a message, the `retain` flag is consumed by Aedes and then set to `false`.
+This is done for two reasons:

+- MQTT-3.3.1-9 states that it MUST set the RETAIN flag to 0 when a PUBLISH Packet is sent to a Client because it matches an established subscription regardless of how the flag was set in the message it received.
+- When operating as a cluster, only one Aedes node may store the packet

+Brokers that support the [Bridge Protocol][bridge_protocol] can connect to Aedes.
+When connecting with this special protocol, subscriptions work as usual except that the `retain` flag in the packet is propagated as-is.

 ## Exensions